Arturus/kaggle-web-traffic/Readme.md

 To do:
-0. save log files to view SMAPE etc metrics during training
-1. finish PREPROCESS.py to do better imputation using basic forecasting method [just use STL or Theta to fill in small gaps; otherwise remove blocks]
+0. print out the SMAPE for the actual data [current is doing SMAPE of the unrounded log1p(data) which will likely be much smaller than for real]
+1. Visualizations of predictions on our own data
+1. why encoder_state NANs in it [is it train predict window completeness thresholds?]

-2. for weekly. monthly inputs, will there be issue in Kaggle code???
+2. for weekly. monthly inputs, need to change few places in tensorflow code
 3. Prediction intervals
 4. Architecture improvements